 - Read newspapers in the foreign language

-- Write a diary about what you did today and how it was different than before
+- Write a diary about what you did today and how it was different from before

 - Create stories based on a few words you send them (or they have to “find”)